Sen. Sanders calls out Amazon for alleged labor law violations at hearing

-WASHINGTON (NEXSTAR) — Sen. Bernie Sanders (I-Vt.) doesn’t want federal contracts to go to companies, like Amazon, that allegedly violates labor laws.
+WASHINGTON (NEXSTAR) — Senator Bernie Sanders (I-Vt.) doesn’t want federal contracts to go to companies, like Amazon, that allegedly violate labor laws.

 “Who as we speak right at this moment is engaged in massive, well funded, anti-union activity,” Sander said.